Singapore, Singapore and Kuala Lumpur, Malaysia

 When in SG, we did as the Singaporeans did…when they were British subjects.
 I had my sister to thank for insisting on having high tea, or afternoon tea, a leftover colonial custom.
 It was a whiff of fresh air to experience this ultra-mod city’s heritage.
 In a rather anachronistic twist, we had our tea and tete-a-tete in a mall, the swanky ION Orchard.

-Tea time at Marmalade Pantry was at a specific time window from 3 to 6.
+Tea time at Marmalade Pantry was at a specific time window from 3 to 6 in the afternoon.
 Not much of a tea person, I fixated on the three-tiered tea stand of red velvet cupcakes, buttermilk scones, strawberry preserve, finger sandwiches, and clotted cream.
 But tea time was all about keeping a stiff upper lip, so I took time savoring each delicate morsel, never mind I couldn’t tell a cupcake from a scone to save my face.

 While I would remember SG mostly for its sweets, I did consider it a city for foodies.
 I had our hostess with the mostest, Olive, to thank for making eating out an event each time.
 Funny thing though, I had survived all kinds of local food in many developing countries, but only in the cleanest and most progressive country in Southeast Asia was I downed by the nastiest intestinal flu that put me out of circulation for a week.
 Epicurean fail.